sneaXOR/does-the-guard-see-the-action/RESEARCH.md

 TOCTOU work on LLM agents is adjacent evidence that the continuity between a security check and later execution deserves explicit testing.
 It is not the same failure as the argument loss reproduced here:

 - [Mind the Gap: Time-of-Check to Time-of-Use Vulnerabilities in LLM-Enabled Agents](https://arxiv.org/abs/2508.17155)

-## Exact claim

-This repository proves one thing: under the pinned public packages, the real runner carries `amount=10000`, the published governance hook evaluates an empty argument object, and the tool executes with `amount=10000`.
-A narrow context-aware control blocks the dangerous case and preserves a benign case.

-It does not establish prevalence, exploitability in a deployed service, scientific novelty or a weakness in any private product.